-Students must receive a final quarter grade of 80 or higher (B-) in EVERY class.
-This includes core academic classes, PE/Health, Exploratories, World Language, etc.
+Students must receive a final quarter grade of 79.5 or higher (B-) in EVERY class.
+This includes core academic classes, PE/Health, Exploratories, World Language, etc

 High Honor Roll

-Students must receive a final quarter grade of 90 or higher (A-) in EVERY class.
-This includes core academic classes, PE/Health, Exploratories, World Language, etc.
+Students must receive a final quarter grade of 89.5 or higher (A-) in EVERY class.
+This includes core academic classes, PE/Health, Exploratories, World Language, etc

 National Junior Honor Society (Grade 8 Only)

-If 8th graders have made High Honor Roll (4.0) or Honor Roll (3.0) for all 4 quarters of 7th grade and the first 2 quarters of 8th grade they will be academically eligible for admittance into the National Junior Honors Society.
+8th graders who have maintained a 3.0+ GPA at the end of their 7th grade year and during the first 2 quarters of 8th grade, will be academically eligible to apply into the National Junior Honor Society.